 Molybdenum (as molybdenum Krebs ϯϯ) - 25 mcg

 Methylsulfonylmethane (MSM) - 500 mg

-Other ingredients: Cellulose, stearic acid, magnesium stearate, silica, and ethylcellulose.
+Other ingredients: Cellulose, stearic acid, sunflower lecithin, silica, and ethylcellulose.

 As a dietary supplement, adults take 1 tablet three times daily or as directed by your healthcare professional.

 Sulfur is an indispensable element in human nutrition.
 As part of the amino acids methionine and cysteine, sulfur is required for the structural integrity and function of almost every protein in the body, including enzymes, serum proteins, and the keratin of skin, hair, and nails.
 Sulfur is also an essential element for the glycosaminoglycans of connective tissues and cartilage, and assumes a major role in liver detoxification as part of the hepatic sulfur conjugation pathways.
 Proper detoxification of xenobiotics, such as phenols, and many endogenous and foreign food- or air-borne compounds depends on an adequate supply of biologically active sulfur.